LauraSel/RobustMOO-under-Stochastic-Drivers/README.md

-# Robust-Multi-Objective-Optimization-under-Stochastic-Drivers
+# Robust Decision Support under Stochastic Drivers

-Robust Multi-Objective Optimization under Stochastic Drivers for Environmental Decision Support This repository contains the MATLAB code used to generate the results reported in the paper:
+This repository contains the MATLAB code used to generate the results reported in the paper:

-**A Simulation-Optimization workflow for Robust Environmental Decision Support under Stochastic Drivers**
+**Robust Decision Support for WEF Nexus system under Stochastic Drivers: A Simulation-Optimization Workflow**

 ## Overview